lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 ## The premise

 At the University of Hamburgs student body, we offer hosted matrix services for around 600 users.
-Because MAS seems to be the future, we of course wanted to migrate and thankfully, the MAS project even provides a handy [migration guide](https://element-hq.github.io/matrix-authentication-service/setup/migration.html).
-Nice!
+Because MAS seems to be the future, we of course wanted to migrate.
+Thankfully, the MAS project even provides a handy [migration guide](https://element-hq.github.io/matrix-authentication-service/setup/migration.html).
+Nice!<br>
 Unfortunately for us, we only realized that Application Services Login is not supported after doing the migration.
-Not so nice :(
+Not so nice :(<br>
 So, naturally, we reverted the change and even existing sessions just kept working.
-Nice!
+Let's forget about this affair and keep running on the old setup.
+Everyone was happy.

-After some weeks passed (and all precautionary DB snapshots were now outdated), we noticed that when logging into our homeserver, a user would not be logged into their existing account but that a new account would be created instead.
+After some weeks passed (and all precautionary DB snapshots were now outdated) though, we noticed that when logging into our homeserver, a user would not be logged into their existing account, but that a new account would be created instead.
-The issue was traced to the *Synapse to MAS* migration, which not only transferred existing user sessions to MAS but also replaced all references to the user IDs provided by our upstream OIDC provider with ones associated to MAS users.
+The issue was traced to our earlier *Synapse to MAS* migration, which not only transferred existing user sessions to MAS but also replaced all references to the user IDs provided by our upstream OIDC provider with ones associated to MAS users.
 Here's a small diagram, illustrating which user IDs existed at this point and who had authority over them:

 ```text